James Taylor discography

 After releasing more albums between 1974 and 1976, Taylor signed with Columbia Records and issued JT in 1977, which peaked in the Top 5 and sold over two million copies in the United States, certifying two times multi-platinum by the Recording Industry Association of America.
 In 1979 and 1981, Taylor released Flag and Dad Loves His Work, respectively, which both certified platinum in the United States and produced Top 40 singles.
 Nearly four years later, Taylor's next studio album That's Why I'm Here was released and spawned a cover of Buddy Holly's "Everyday", which became a minor hit in the United States.
 This was followed by Never Die Young three years later and then by New Moon Shine in 1991, both of which sold over one million copies.
 After recording a two-disc live album in 1993, Taylor returned in 1997 with a fourteenth studio album titled Hourglass.
 The album not only peaked at No. 9 on the Billboard 200, but also received a Grammy Award for Best Pop Album the following year.
 His fifteenth studio release October Road was issued on August 13, 2002, on Sony BMG and certified platinum by the Recording Industry Association of America.
 After recording a limited release holiday album in 2004, Taylor released his first major-release holiday album, James Taylor at Christmas on October 10, 2006.

 One Man Band was released in 2007 and certified gold in the United States.
 This was followed by Taylor's first cover album in 2008 on the Hear Music label.
 There was also an extended play sequel, Other Covers in 2009.
-In 2015, Taylor released another live album, Georgia on My Mind: Live in Atlanta, 1981, and another studio album, Before This World, which became the first Taylor's album to peak at No.1 in the United States.
+In 2015, Taylor released another live album, Georgia on My Mind: Live in Atlanta, 1981, and another studio album, Before This World, which became his first album to peak at No.1 in the United States.